GSA/fedramp-gov/pages/tips-cues.md

 </div>

 <div class="q3">
 <h3>TIP: Scanners will often identify a vulnerability that has been addressed by a backport.
-This is a False Positive (FP), and the CSP should submit an FP Deviation Request (DR) in this situation.
+This is a False Positive (FP), and the CSP should submit an FP Deviation Request (DR) in this situation.</h3>
 <p>
 To ensure accurate completion of this type of DR:
  </p>